inthehand/32feet/README.md

 - NFC (Preview)
 - USB (Coming soon)

-Bluetooth support requires .NET Framework v4.6.1 for desktop Windows 7, 8 and 10.
-Android and Apple macOS and iOS are also supported.
+Bluetooth support requires .NET Framework v4.6.1 or later for desktop Windows 7, 8, 10 and 11.
+Android and Apple macOS and iOS are also supported using Xamarin or .NET 6.0 and above.

 ## Downloading